nikitadurasov/ReDO/README.md

 * sklearn==0.21.3
 * pytorch==1.3.1

-We suppose that it will work fine with versions provided above, but we didn't test it.
+We suppose that it will work fine with the versions provided above, but we didn't test it.

 Firstly, you need to download and unzip weights [dataset_nets_state.tar.gz](https://drive.google.com/drive/folders/1hUb2iOTJAbWw1NotWGAsEt4ASomhOwbh) into 'weights' folder.
 Then you can just open **UnsupervisedClassificationExperiments.ipynb** notebook and run all cells to reproduce our results.